-Turn Off Your Circuit Breaker: Flip off the circuit breaker that you intend to remove.
+Next, turn off the circuit breaker.
+Flip off the circuit breaker that you intend to remove.
 This step is optional as it serves almost no practical purpose.
 Turning off the circuit breaker within the service panel will not protect you from shock.
-However, you may wish to develop a procedure of always turning off circuit breakers, so that it becomes a rote procedure.Continue to 4 of 6 below.
+However, you may wish to make a habit of always turning off circuit breakers, so that it becomes a rote procedure.Continue to 4 of 6 below.

 04 of 06

 Rock Circuit Breaker Out